-You can temporarily solve certain dental problems with items from your medicine cabinet or pharmacy.
+If you’re not able to get an appointment right away, you can temporarily solve certain dental problems with items from your medicine cabinet or pharmacy.

 - Dental pain – For dental pain, the key is whether there is swelling and if the pain continues.
 As with all medicines, please be sure to follow instructions.

-- For pain without swelling – common over-the-counter (OTC) pain medicines can help.
-You can take a combination of Ibuprofen and Acetaminophen.
+- For pain without swelling – Common over-the-counter (OTC) pain medicines can help.
+You can take a combination of ibuprofen and acetaminophen.
 Contact your dentist for appropriate dosage and if the pain continues.

-- For pain with swelling – in addition to OTC pain medicines, rinse your mouth with warm saltwater for short-term relief.
+- For pain with swelling – In addition to OTC pain medicines, rinse your mouth with warm saltwater for short-term relief.
 Consult your dentist for further guidance.

 - Fractured tooth, lost filling, lost crown or bridge – You can get OTC temporary filling material from the dental aisle of your pharmacy.
 Many of these products are also available online and can be delivered to your home.
 Ask or search for “loose cap or filling repair.”